Parametrized constant-depth quantum neuron: Demonstration on Toy Classification Problems

 The quantum neuron solutions for the two problems derived from the Concentric circles are contrasted in Figure~\ref{fig:cc_act_functions}.
 The CVQN correctly separates the classes at the intersection of Euclidean distances between them when targeting the class Inner, as shown in Figure~\ref{fig:cvqn_act_func-cc_inner}.
 The CVQN does not solve the problem because the closest and the most distant blobs, which are of the negative class, obtained high values of activation.
 Figure~\ref{fig:cvqn_act_func-cc_outer} shows that the CVQN performed like a random model when targeting the class Outer because the solution basically implements a decay.
 However, the circle shapes inside that solution suggest the multiple neuron outputs for the same Euclidean distance depend on the distance direction.
 The CDQN and the PCDQN solve the problem when targeting the class Inner by implementing a monotonic decay from that target circle, as shown in Figure~\ref{fig:cdqn_act_func-cc_inner} and Figure~\ref{fig:pcdqn_act_func-cc_inner}.
 That shape does not fit the problem when targeting the class Outer, as shown in Figure~\ref{fig:cdqn_act_func-cc_outer} for the CDQN.
 A monotonic growth from the center can really fit that problem, which can be achieved by parametrization, as shown in Figure~\ref{fig:pcdqn_act_func-cc_outer} for the PCDQN.
 That solution does not fit perfectly because far blobs obtained low values of activation.
 Thus, the distance direction really matters.

 Finally, Figure~\ref{fig:sb_act_functions} contrasts the quantum neuron solutions for the two problems derived from the Square blobs.
-The CVQN performed as a random model when targeting the XOR-like problem because the solution basically implements a decay, as shown in Figure~\ref{fig:cvqn_act_func-sb_xor}.
+Since those problems contain only four instances, we try to figure out the activation shape that is being formed in each case based on the way that each neuron works.
+In some of those cases, two instances that are at the same Euclidean distance from the best weight vector also give the same neuron output, which means that the activation function shape will be formed by three points only.
+When targeting the XOR-like problem, the CVQN performed as a random model because the solution basically implements a decay, as shown in Figure~\ref{fig:cvqn_act_func-sb_xor}.
 A distant point obtained a high value of activation due to its distance direction.
 The CVQN solves the problem perfectly when targeting the NXOR-like problem by taking advantage of all spectrum of its activation shape to generate high values of activation in the extremes and low values in the intermediate distances, as shown in Figure~\ref{fig:cvqn_act_func-sb_nxor}.
 A monotonic decay does not fit any of those two problems, as shown in Figure~\ref{fig:cdqn_act_func-sb_xor} and Figure~\ref{fig:cdqn_act_func-sb_nxor}, both for the CDQN.
 In contrast, a concave-up parabola can fit those two problems.
-By the way, the PCDQN can implement such shape, as already shown in Figure~\ref{fig:pcdqn_act_function_for_4_0}.
+By the way, the PCDQN can implement such a shape, as already shown in Figure~\ref{fig:pcdqn_act_function_for_4_0}.
 Thus, the PCDQN can solve those two problems perfectly, as shown in Figure~\ref{fig:pcdqn_act_func-sb_xor} and Figure~\ref{fig:pcdqn_act_func-sb_nxor}.

 Those results demonstrate limitations in the CVQN and in the CDQN since their activation shapes can fit only particular problems.
 The PCDQN, in turn, can dynamically change its activation shape to a monotonic decay, a monotonic growth, and a concave-up parabola, for example.
 That list of shapes is not exhaustive.
 The PCDQN can implement even more shapes by exploring its real parameters, depending on the underlying pattern of the problem.
 Thus, the PCDQN is flexible.
-Such flexibility allows the PCDQN to fit complex problems that are beyond the capabilities of the other neurons.
+Such flexibility allows the PCDQN to fit problems that are beyond the capabilities of the other neurons.